-Elizabeth Schott, CEO In 2004, Ms. Schott joined Accessity, formerly Accion serving Southern California, a nonprofit microlending organization based in San Diego that serves small businesses with educational resources and access to capital ranging from \$300 to \$100,000.
+Elizabeth Schott, CEO In 2004, Ms. Schott joined Accessity, a nonprofit microlending organization based in San Diego that serves small businesses with educational resources and access to capital ranging from \$300 to \$100,000.
 As CEO, she is currently responsible for overall strategic developmental and operational areas of the organization, in addition to board development, human resources, and fundraising.
-She brings over 15 years of project and organizational development, strategic marketing and public relations experience to the organization.
-When she first joined the Accessity team, she worked as marketing coordinator and director of operations until taking leadership in early 2008.
-Prior to Accessity, Ms. Schott worked with various public relations, marketing and event firms where she managed client portfolios, project development and communication efforts for primarily small businesses and non-profit organizations.
+She brings nearly 20 years of project and organizational development, strategic marketing and public relations experience to the organization.

 Robert Lopez, Chief Credit & Operating Officer Mr. Lopez re-joined Accessity in July of 2018 after previously working for the organization from 2008 to 2014 and is responsible for lending staff supervision and training, program development, underwriting, loan portfolio quality, compliance management, loss mitigation and recovery, and operational efficiency.
 Lopez received a B.A. in Urban Studies, with an emphasis in Public Administration from San Diego State University and has a Masters of Public Administration Program from SDSU.
 He has 14 years' experience in small business banking and lending and is bilingual in English and Spanish.
-Prior employment includes work with VEDC as their Chief Operating Officer, Dealstruck as their Servicing Director where he oversaw client services and portfolio risk management, Union Bank of California, California Coast Credit Union, Coast Central Credit Union, & Fannie Mae.
-Lopez was awarded the 2013 Community Service SBA Award and the 2020 Financial Services Champion of the Year award from the SBA.